Mrt134/Experimental/1.0luminadocumentation/_build/html/_sources/luminaplugins.txt

 :numref:`Figure %s: Preferences <luminamenuplugin7>`

-Show the desktop settings menu.
+This plugin adds a shortcut to the right-click menu which points to the desktop settings menu.

 .. _Terminal: